The Development Stages Of Pressure Sores- Client Reviews

 - Impaired nutritional status

-- Residents with an impaired ability to reposition themselves
+- Residents unable to reposition themselves

 - Residents with an altered level of consciousness